Which PCB Panel Tool Do You Need? KwickFit vs CAD Panelizers and Free Calculators

 Finds the optimal array automatically Yes (Auto Matrix Array) Not its focus No

-Tests a smaller board to gain a row Yes (Analyze Part Size) No No
+Tests adjusting the board size to fit more boards Yes (Analyze Part Size) No No

 Compares many panel sizes at once Yes Not its focus No